-Local anesthesia prevents pain during medical procedures by numbing a specific part of the body.
+Local anesthesia prevents pain during procedures by blocking nerves from transmitting pain signals to the brain.
 Its effects are short-lived, so healthcare teams primarily use it for minor outpatient procedures.

 Anesthetists or doctors only apply local anesthetic to the part of the body that the medical procedure involves.